Copmanthorpe: Economy

-Originally the village was a place for tradesmen and farming, but currently Copmanthorpe is a functional commuter village, with two churches, a post office, a butcher's, a library, two coffee shops, two hair dresser's, a barber's, a pharmacy, two small food shops, one pub and several takeaways.
+Originally the village was a place for tradesmen and farming, but currently Copmanthorpe is a functional commuter village, with two churches, a post office, a library, two coffee shops, two hair dresser's, a barber's, a pharmacy, two convenience stores, one pub and several takeaways.

 Culture and community

 Copmanthorpe Recreation Centre ("the Rec") provides most of the sporting and many of the social facilities in the village.
 It is a registered charity for the benefit of the whole village.
 There is also a children's play area with a variety of equipment on a safety surface.
 Allotments, with fifty four plots, can be found on Temple Lane and are run by Copmanthorpe Parish Council.

+The Royal Oak is the village's remaining public house.
+Census returns show that the Inn was, at one time, also a blacksmith's shop and a brewhouse.
+It was first listed as a pub in 1830.

 There are numerous village functions throughout the year, including the Carnival in summer and the Fayre in spring.
 The local branch of the Women's Institute was formed in 1924 and moved into a purpose built hall in 1928.
 Other clubs and societies include a Mothers' Union, drama group, youth club and both Scouts and Girl Guide troops.

-In 2014 the first Charity Beerfest was held at St Giles Church in Copmanthorpe.
-All profits go directly to local charities and voluntary groups.
-'Coptoberfest' raises around £4,000 every year.
+In 2014 the first charity beer festival, 'Coptoberfest', was held at St Giles Church in Copmanthorpe.
+In 2023 Coptoberfest raised over £7,000.
+To date, the event has raised over £25,000 which has been given away to local charities, good causes and organisations such as Scouts, Guides and sports clubs.

+1st Copmanthorpe Scouts was formed in 1968.
+As of 2023, the Scouts have groups of Beavers, Cubs, Scouts and Explorers.